IkeKobby/statistical-learning-projects/occupancy_prediction/Project_Report_Occupancy_Group_4.md

 1. Tree-based models significantly outperform linear models for this task
 2. Random Forest offers the best balance of prediction accuracy and interpretability
+3. LightGBM provides nearly equivalent performance with much faster training time
-3. The non-linear nature of occupancy patterns requires models capable of capturing complex relationships
+4. The non-linear nature of occupancy patterns requires models capable of capturing complex relationships
-4. Hyperparameter tuning provided modest but meaningful improvements to model performance
+5. Hyperparameter tuning provided modest but meaningful improvements to model performance

 ### 6.2 Feature Importance